mars

 Click here to watch Robert Zubrin's public talk, The Case for Space, at Florida Atlantic University on November 15, 2019.

-Note: The Human Mission to Mars course credits count towards the Intellectual Foundations Program (IFP) requirements for a student's degree.
+Note: The Human Mission to Mars course credits can count as an elective towards a student's degree.

 Key Elements of the Mission